-infielder Jonathan Moreno, who joined Softbank Hawks on a development contract, held a press conference at Mizuho PayPay Dome on the 14th.
-He will walk the "Moine Road" and grow into a left-handed pitcher who, like the Cuban native, rose through the development ranks.
+Jonathan Moreno infielder who joined Softbank Hawks on a development contract, held an introductory press conference at Mizuho PayPay Dome on the 14th.
+He aims to follow in the footsteps of Moine, a Cuban native who rose through the ranks from the development league to become a left-handed pitcher of the same caliber.

 He played for the Cuban national team at the U-18 World Cup (Okinawa) in September 2013, where he also won the Best defense award.
 He is a Cuban treasure, with four major league teams and three NPB teams showing interest in acquiring him.
 He lists his strengths as "defense."
 He named Tatis (Padres), who is known for his powerful batting, as his idol, but he also said, "The reason I like him is because of defense," revealing his strong focus on defense.